oserranom/oserranom/README.md

 Creo firmemente en la colaboración y en entender a fondo las necesidades de cada proyecto para aportar valor real.
 Si tienes un reto o una idea que quieras llevar adelante, ¡hablemos y construyamos algo genial juntos!

+---

+Welcome to my GitHub profile!

+I’m a Full Stack developer who truly enjoys creating practical and efficient tech solutions.
+I love turning ideas into real applications using technologies like Node.js, TypeScript, Vue, and C#, always learning and improving.

+My previous experience in the pharmaceutical sector has given me a different perspective to approach problems with creativity and analytical thinking, but today my true drive is technology and software development.

+I strongly believe in collaboration and deeply understanding each project’s needs to bring real value.
+If you have a challenge or idea you want to pursue, let’s talk and build something great together!

 <p align="center">
   <a href="https://www.linkedin.com/in/oserranom/">